-Launching the legal claim, Miss Tossici-Bolt said: “Everyone must have the freedom to pray quietly in a public place.
+Launching the legal claim, Mrs Tossici-Bolt said: “Everyone must have the freedom to pray quietly in a public place.
 Everyone must have the freedom to give and to receive information.
 I, and my group of volunteers, would never dream of doing something that causes intimidation and harassment and I find extremely concerning that unfounded accusations of such reprehensible behaviour have been used for ideological gains to discredit genuine humanitarian endeavours.
 We have already been intimidated out of exercising our freedom of thought and of expression, but have continued to defend these fundamental rights with a peaceful conduct.

 “The bedrock of our vigils is prayer.
 This aspect may be irrelevant to a secular society, but we believe we are carrying out the will of God in serving the needs of people in the most desperate situations, with love and compassion.
 Interestingly, the explicit targeting of prayer is in itself a recognition of its power to transform any situation.